 The District/College is committed to campus safety and security.
 Locks, landscaping and outdoor lighting are designed for safety and security.
-Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings and from building to building.
-Grounds keeping personnel trim shrubs from sidewalks, walkways, and building entrances
+Sidewalks are designed to provide well-traveled, lighted routes from parking areas to buildings.
+Grounds keeping personnel trim shrubs from sidewalks, walkways, and building entrances to make sure routes to buildings are in good repair.
+All campus walkways are inspected regularly to ensure adequate lighting.
+Burned-out lights are replaced promptly.